-- a certain types of customers ;
+- certain types of customers;

-- a certain geographical areas;
+- certain geographical areas;

-- a certain types of products or services ;
+- certain types of products or services;

-- a certain transactions;
+- certain transactions;

-- a certain specific distribution channels.
+- certain specific distribution channels.

 Professionals shall take into account, at a minimum, the risk factors set out in the annexes to the AML/CFT Law, as amended.